cuba-platform/cuba-sdk/Readme.md

 - `remove addon`
 - `remove lib`

 Component coordinates for bulk commands can be passed with ','.
-For example: `install -c framework-cuba:7.2.1,addon-dashboard:3.2.1`.
+For example: `install --c cuba-7.2.1,addon-dashboard:3.2.1`.

 Export command exports the component with dependencies as an archive to the `sdkproperties[sdk.export.home]` directory.
 If the component is not resolved yet, then SDK will ask to resolve the component.
 - `export` - exports all resolved SDK components.